 Everybody’s a non-drinker sometimes, and that’s where mocktails come in.
 Whether you’re the designated driver, pregnant, dieting or just not a drinker at all, you can still enjoy delicious and gorgeous mocktails and non-alcoholic cocktails.

 When you’re entertaining, remember you can also spruce up mocktails by serving them beautifully.
 This gives them a glamorous or fun look for your get-together.

-We’re crazy about these fringe cocktail umbrellas, which you can see in the first picture below.
+We’re crazy about these fringe cocktail umbrellas.
+You can see one in the first mocktail picture below.
 They have such a unique, tropical look compared to most of the others.

-- Invest in a gorgeous set of glasses just for the non-drinkers, like these beautiful handmade Stained Glass Cocktail Glasses where no two are alike.
-Or these Golden Dot Crackle Glasses or Jubilance Painted Martini Glasses.
+Invest in a gorgeous set of glasses just for the non-drinkers.
+Like these beautiful handmade Stained Glass Cocktail Glasses where no two are alike.

-- Decorate glasses with these cute, funny Social Climber wine charms, which look like animals climbing up your glass.
+Decorate glasses with these cute, funny Social Climber wine charms.
+They look like animals climbing up your glass!

 Now for the recipes!